 Biosecurity Test Results 2020 and a Brief Overview of CAE, Johnes, and CL in Goats

-If you are even a little familiar with goats, you've probably heard of those three disease and heard something about biosecurity testing or negative herds etc....
+If you are even a little familiar with goats, you've probably heard of those three diseases and heard something about biosecurity testing or clean or negative herds etc....

 Basically, biosecurity is attempting to prevent any disease-causing agents from entering your farm.
 Usually, in the case of these three diseases, this means not bringing in animals that have tested positive and/or only bringing in animals from herds that can prove the entire herd has tested negative.
 Biosecurity protocols will vary from farm to farm.
 CAE is Caprine Arthritis and Encephalitis, a lentivirus that often manifests clinically as arthritis or mastitis ("hard udder") in adult goats and less commonly as encephalitis in kids.
 The most common route of transmission is colostrum and milk (vertical transmission) but horizontal transmission - from adult animal to adult animal - is also possible.
 CAE is contagious and incurable but positive animals might remain asymptomatic for years.
 A common practice to eradicate the disease or decrease likelihood of positive animals is to remove kids and feed CAE-negative milk or milk replacer at birth, especially if the kids are born to CAE-positive dams.
 Johnes, also called paratuberculosis or MAP, is a gastrointestinal disease caused by the bacterium Mycobacterium avium subspecies paratuberculosis.
 The most common clinical symptom is wasting despite good appetite.
 Profuse diarrhea can also occur.
 This disease can have a long incubation period and can live longer in the environment than CAE.
 The gold standard for Johnes testing is a fecal test, but blood serology and milk testing are also options.
 Johnes can transfer from ruminant to ruminant.